michelesr/mike-wow-addon/README.md

 Installation
 ============

-Clone the repo, put it in your AddOn folder of your WoW client, rename the folder to MikeAddon, and you're good to go.
+Clone the repo or download the zip, put it in your AddOn folder of your WoW client, rename the folder to MikeAddon, and you're good to go.

         cd <YourWowFolder>/Interface/AddOns/
         git clone https://github.com/michelesr/mike-wow-addon/ MikeAddon

+Update with

+        git pull origin master

 Usage
 =====